dqops/dqo/docs/dqo-concepts/checks/partition-checks/partition-checks.md

 The previous result for 2023-04-07 was deleted.

-Similarly, the monthly monitoring checks store the most recent sensor readout for each month when the data quality check was run.
+Similarly, the monthly partition checks store the most recent sensor readout for each month when the data quality check was run.
-For monthly monitoring checks, the original time_period of the result e.g. 2023-04-05T09:07:03.578Z is truncated to the 1st day of the month - 2023-04-01.
+For monthly partition checks, the original time_period of the result e.g. 2023-04-05T09:07:03.578Z is truncated to the 1st day of the month - 2023-04-01.

-To run a partition check, you need to select a data column that is the time partitioning key for the table.
+To run a partition check, you need to select a column that serves as the time partitioning key for the data.

 ## Setting up date or datetime column name
 In order to enable time partition check, set a column that contains date, datetime or timestamp.